MaxBittker/MaxBittker.github.io/src/pages/friendship-feed/index.md

 I think a lot about the way visibility is mediated by digital communication.
 On apps,  the only way to be seen is to speak.
 Silence is a meaningful form of communication,  but it's not one that social media apps have any patience for.
 Apps want you to put on good face,  to be happy and desirable — or at least loud.

 During the pandemic,  a lot of my friends were having a hard time,  and the way that tends to look on social media is going silent.
 Instagram and twitter have 100 ways to surface the people who are having a great time,  and utter invisibility for those who are not speaking.
 There is no empty chair at the table or empty columns on the chore chart.
-Pay attention when people disappear.
+I think's important to have the chance to pay attention when people disappear.